confy/go-swim/README.md

 ## How?
 The program is run via a scheduled Lambda function that runs every morning at 9am.
 It reaches out to the [Canadian Hydrographic Service](https://tides.gc.ca/en/web-services-offered-canadian-hydrographic-service) API to get the tide predictions for the day.
 It then filters the predictions to only show windows of time where the tide is above 2.25M.
 Finally, it sends a notification to my phone with [ntfy.sh](https://ntfy.sh/).

+Deployment is done via terraform, and the code is written in Go. ie *GO* Swim!